frankhjung/article-quickcheck/quickcheck.md

 On failure, QuickCheck reduces the selection to the minimum set.
 So, from a large set of test values, QuickCheck finds the minimal case that fails the test.
 In practice, what this does is concentrate tests to the extremes of an input value.
-However, this behaviour can be modified by the *Generator*.
+However, this behaviour can be modified by the *generator*.

-Shrinkage is an important feature to property based testing.
+Shrinkage is an important feature of property based testing.
 Having an example of failure is good.
 Having a minimal example of failure is better.
 With a minimal example you are more likely to understand the reasons for the failure.